CLIP-EBC: CLIP Can Count Accurately through Enhanced Blockwise Classification: Methods

 \subsection{The Structure of CLIP-EBC}

-Fig.~\ref{fig:3clip} depicts the structure of our CLIP-EBC model with fine-grained bins (see Eq.~\eqref{eqn:fine_bins}).
-As the mechanism of CLIP-EBC is based on our proposed EBC framework, here we focus on how to generate the predicted probability map $\boldsymbol{P}^*$.
+As CLIP-EBC is implemented under our proposed EBC framework, here we focus on how to generate the predicted probability map $\boldsymbol{P}^*$.
 Additional essential details, such as the loss function used in training, are provided in Section \ref{sec:ebc}.

 The image encoder of CLIP-EBC comprises a feature extractor $\mathcal{F}$, an interpolation layer $\mathcal{U}$, and a projection layer $\mathcal{P}$.
 We utilize CLIP's image encoder without the final pooling and projection operations to extract the feature map